Meg Fitzpatrick, Artist

 My shadow in Marfa, Texas

-Meg Fitzpatrick, a Dallas-based artist, is known for her sense of color, textures and abstract paintings where an undercurrent of shapes, people and hidden stories is suggested.
-Her more figurative work puts a contemporary twist on current events and people.
+Meg Fitzpatrick, a versatile Dallas-based artist, is known for her sense of color, textures and abstract paintings where an undercurrent of shapes, people and hidden stores is suggested.

-From 1998 – 2001, she received studio art training at the Meadows School for the Arts, SMU in Dallas.
-She has Masters Degrees from Columbia University and the Henry Francis du Pont Winterthur Program, where she was the recipient of a Dupont Fellowship.
-Her undergraduate degree is from Boston University in American Studies.
+From 1998 – 2001, she studied studio art at SMU's Meadows School for the Arts, Dallas.
+She has Masters Degrees from Columbia University and the Henry Francis du Pont Winterthur Program, where she was the recipient of a du Pont Fellowship.

-She is actively involved in the Dallas-Fort Worth art community, as Co-chair of the Executive Committee for the Nasher Sculpture Center's Avant-Garde Society and as a guide for walking tours of the Dallas Arts District through the Dallas Center for Architecture.
+She actively contributes to the Dallas-Fort Worth art community, as a Board Member of the Dallas Architecture Forum and docent who gives walking tours of the Dallas Arts District through the Dallas Center for Architecture.

 Art is an adventure that never